 \subsection{Other related work}

-We want to additionally mention the following ideas that are related to this paper, but do not directly fit into any of the three previous categories.
-The authors in \cite{Wischnewski2019SafeOptRacecarTuning} employ a safe variant of \gls{bo} \cite{Berkenkamp2016ControllerOptimization} to increase the controller's performance without violating pre-specified handling limits of the car.
+The following ideas are also related to this paper, but do not directly fit into any of the three previous categories.
+The authors in \cite{Wischnewski2019SafeOptRacecarTuning} employ a safe variant of \gls{bo} \cite{Berkenkamp2016ControllerOptimization} to increase the controller's performance without violating the prespecified handling limits of the car.
 The approach proposed in \cite{Jain2020racingLineBO} uses \gls{bo} to optimize the ideal racing line instead of relying on an optimal control formulation.
 Lastly, the authors in \cite{McKinnon2020ContextAwareCostShaping} propose to learn the discrepancy between the predicted and observed \gls{mpc} cost in order to account for modeling errors of an autonomous vehicle in different contexts.